alantelles/ultragendocs_content/docs/basic-syntax.md

 >The UltraGen syntax guide for writing your applications.

 Let's now introduce you to the basic UltraGen syntax.
 UltraGen is a imperative language which programs are composed by statements or blocks of statements and expressions.
 Statements are delimited by a new line.
 Blocks are delimited by a line with keyword and an `end` keyword.
 Expressions are statements that return something.
+There is no required order by statements.
+An `include` statement while typically could be thought to be at start of program can appear in any part of it.
+UltraGen script files must always have the extension **.ultra**.
+Otherwise they will be considered plain text script and will parsed like that.

 ## Comments